Dry Rot & Brown Rot in NJ & PA

 Identifying & Treating Dry Rot or Brown Rot Problems in New Jersey and New York

-Wood severely damaged by dry rot damage in Old Bridge
+Wood severely damaged by dry rot damage in Trenton

 Damage from dry rot creates small, rectangular pieces of crumbling wood on the surface.
 Dry rot damage is often mistaken as a termite infestation.